-Cleaning smoke curtains should be an important part of ensuring their functionality and longevity.
-Let’s look at a few ways you should approach cleaning smoke curtains and how you can incorporate cleaning them into your regular maintenance routine.
+While testing and servicing your smoke curtains on a routine basis is a great first step, you should also ensure they are cleaned routinely as well.
+Let’s look at a few ways to approach cleaning smoke curtains and how to incorporate cleaning them into your regular maintenance routine.

 Textile-Based Smoke and Fire Curtains